Maarc/ansible-role-redhat-jboss-common/README.md

 Requirements
 ------------

-This has been tested on Ansible 1.9.4 and higher.
+This role has been tested on Ansible 2.0.2.0 and 2.1.1.0.
 It requires Red Hat Enterprise Linux 7.

 Dependencies